Photon-photon interactions in Rydberg-atom arrays

 Moreover, the control-field coupling to the Rydberg-state permits to control the optical response on the $|g\rangle - |e\rangle$ transition.
 In particular, on two-photon resonance, the three-level system features a dark eigenstate that does not contain the intermediate state $|e\rangle$~\cite{Fleischhauer2000PRL,ARIMONDO1996257}, and therefore enables lossless transmission of the incident light due to EIT \cite{Fleischhauer2005RMP}.
 As illustrated in Fig.~\ref{fig1}(e), EIT is restricted to a narrow transparency window in the reflection spectrum of the array.
 Its width, $\Omega^2/\Gamma_c$, permits to control reflectivity by tuning the intensity of the classical control field \cite{Manzoni_2018,Bekenstein2020}.

 A quantum mechanical switching mechanism can emerge from the strong interaction between the Rydberg states.
-Hereby, the Rydberg blockade of multiple atomic dark states exposes the reflective two-level response to multi-photon states, while single probe photons can pass the array unimpeded.
-Such a nonlinearity may yield effective photon-photon interactions that can operate at the level of single photons and greatly suppressed scattering losses.
+Hereby, the interaction blockade of multiple Rydberg excitation prevents the formation of more than a single dark-state excitation in the array, diminishing EIT for more than a single photon.
+Therefore, a single Rydberg excitation exposes the reflective two-level response to multi-photon states, while single probe photons can pass the array unimpeded.
+The Rydberg blockade, thus, switches between the two extreme cases of full transmission and full reflection, shown in Fig.~\ref{fig1}(e).
+As we shall see below, such a nonlinear switching mechanism may yield effective photon-photon interactions that can operate at the level of single photons and greatly suppressed scattering losses.
 We have studied this behavior by solving the Master equation, $\partial_{t}\hat{\rho}(t)=-i[\hat{H},\hat {\rho}] + \mathcal{L}(\hat \rho)$, for the density matrix, $\hat{\rho}$, of the atomic array.
 The Hamiltonian, $\hat{H}=\hat{H}_{\rm LA}+\hat{H}_{\rm dd}$ contains the light-atom coupling in the rotating wave approximation

 where $\hat{\sigma}_{\alpha\beta}^{(j)}=|\alpha_j\rangle\langle \beta_j|$ denote the projection and transition operators for the $j$th atom, $g$ denotes the atom-photon coupling strength.
 The probe-field amplitude follows the paraxial wave equation $[4\pi i\partial_z+\lambda\nabla_\perp^2]\mathcal{E}=0$, and is normalized such that $|\mathcal{E}|^2$ yields a spatial photon density.
 The remaining photonic dynamics can be integrated out to obtain a Hamiltonian